bill-nac/ripcurrent.github.ie/react.md

 **useState** is used for values that change over time
 **useEffect** is used to opt into the lifecycle of your components to introduce side-effects
 **customHooks** is used if you want to use both of the hooks above
+**useRef** is used to implement imperative code rather than standard declarative code

 # Fragments <a name="fragments"/></a>
 When you want to return sibling elements and not just a single element.